 Graduate Student: A student who has been admitted to the university as a nondegree- or degree-seeking graduate student (e.g. badge, certificate, master's, specialist, doctorate).

 Graduation: The actions of receiving or conferring an academic degree after all requirements have been met.

 Graduation audit: The final review of a student's academic record that determines eligibility to graduate.

 Grant: Financial assistance that is awarded to students and does not have to be repaid, usually based on need.

-GVSU hybrid online course: A course that blends online and face-to-face on-campus meetings.
+GVSU hybrid course: A course that blends online and face-to-face on-campus meetings.
 At least 15 percent of the instruction and interaction is online.

-GVSU online course: A course where all of the instruction and interaction is online.
+GVSU online course: A course where all the instruction and interaction is online.
 There are no face-to-face on-campus meetings.

 Honors: Designation indicated on the university degree and transcript to reflect outstanding scholarship.